hyperhq/blog.hyper.sh/README.md

 # Troubleshoot

-`Invalid format`: Try to use double quotes to wrap it the string which contained some special char.
+`Invalid format`: Try to use double quotes to wrap the string which contained some special char.